shagu/ShaguValue/README.md

 # ShaguValue
-A Vanilla Addon to display item sell and buy values on tooltips using an integrated database.
+A Vanilla (1.12) and TBC (2.4.3) Addon to display item sell and buy values on tooltips using an integrated database.
 (Hold shift key for extended values)

 ![screenshot](https://raw.githubusercontent.com/shagu/ShaguAddons/master/_img/ShaguValue/bag.png)